The Patton College of Education offers a Master's Degree in Education (MEd) with licensure as an Intervention Specialist, with three different majors.

-- Two acceptable recommendations from faculty or professionals who can speak about your abilities.
+- Three acceptable letters of recommendation from faculty or professionals who can speak about your abilities.

 - A statement of personal and professional reasons for seeking this degree and major, which serves as a writing sample about your written communication abilities in addition to your desire for the degree.

 We review all applications holistically so an applicant who does not perfectly meet all of the listed requirements may receive what’s called conditional admission.
 Conditional admission means that the applicant must remedy the shortcoming within a defined period of time or they must leave the program.
 Also, be aware that background checks are required as part of the journey to becoming a teacher.